Financial-Times/origami-build-service/README.md

 Creates bundles of JavaScript and CSS from building Origami and Origami-compatible modules, and provides a proxy for static file serving from Origami repos.

-See [the live service](https://build.origami.ft.com/) for API information
+See [the production service](https://build.origami.ft.com/) for API information

 ## Development set up

-To set up a development environment, you'll need `docker-compose` and `docker`.
-You can either use the [Docker Mac set up guide](http://docs.docker.com/mac/step_one/), or use homebrew:
+To set up a development environment, you'll need `docker-compose` and `docker` as well as virtualisation software, such as [VirtualBox](https://www.virtualbox.org/), if you're on a Mac.
+You can either use the [Docker Mac set up guide](http://docs.docker.com/mac/step_one/), or use [homebrew](http://brew.sh/):

 ```sh
 brew tap caskroom/homebrew-cask